-- Introduction to projects concerning the archiving and preservation of web sites, looking at historical and contemporary sites. - Strategies for web archiving and preservation from large institutions to small on-profits.
-Discussion and demo of management tools for web archive management.

-☑ Discussion of readings and key concepts of identity and authenticity, variability and other issues.
+- Introduction to the structures and dependencies of web sites - Introduction to projects concerning the archiving and preservation of web sites, looking at historical and contemporary sites. - Strategies for web harvesting, archiving and preservation from large institutions to small onprofits.
+Discussion and demo of management tools for web archive management. - Discussion of readings and key concepts of identity and authenticity, variability and other issues.